llvm/circt/docs/PyCDE/basics.md

 # PyCDE Basics

-So you know what's more difficult than forcing yourself to write documentation?
+You know what's more difficult than forcing yourself to write documentation?
 Maintaining it!
 We apologize for the inevitable inaccuracies.

 ## Modules, Generators, and Systems